 2. What are the key markets you are focused on currently, and why?

-We are focusing on European Regulated Markets at the moment, looking to expand that into UK, Spain, Italy.
-We currently have licenses in Malta, Curacao, Sweden, so those are the targets at this point.
+We are focusing on European Regulated Markets at the moment, looking to expand that into UK, Sweden, Spain, Italy.
+We currently have clients licensed in Malta and Curacao, so those are the targets at this point.
 We are definitely looking to expand into the US soon.
 I think our product is a core platform product, something which is suited to all markets, but we’ve decided to be strategic with the ones that we go after first, given what the clients want.

 The UK as a whole is a very busy marketplace, with a lot of mature businesses.
 However, we’re again finding that businesses with the need to have more control over what they do are sometimes moving across from their core platform in the UK to others, so that’s why we’re doing the GLI – UK certification at the moment.